vars1ty/HybridBar/README.md

 ## I have no config
 If the AUR version for whatever reason didn't give you the example one, copy the example one from `examples/config.json` into `~/.config/HybridBar/`.
 # Config Layout
-I'm assuming you are familiar with JSON, if you aren't, well too bad.
+I'm assuming you are familiar with JSON.
+If you aren't, well too bad.
 ## Base
 Before you can use the bar, you have to adjust the color and alpha.